ratt-ru/dask-ms/README.rst

-1. Many Measurement Sets columns are defined as variably shaped, but the actual data is fixed. xarray-ms_ will infer the shape of the data from the first row and must be consistent with that of other rows.
+1. Many Measurement Sets columns are defined as variably shaped, but the actual data is fixed. dask-ms_ will infer the shape of the data from the first row and must be consistent with that of other rows.
    For example, this may be issue where multiple Spectral Windows are present in the Measurement Set with differing channels per SPW.

-   xarray-ms_ works around this by partitioning the Measurement Set into multiple datasets.
+   dask-ms_ works around this by partitioning the Measurement Set into multiple datasets.
    The first row's shape is used to infer the shape of the partition.
    Thus, in the case of multiple Spectral Window's, we can partition